Sid Meier's SimGolf: Gameplay

 The game also enables the player to save their professional golfer and then play championships with him to earn some extra money to further embellish or expand the course.
 On the official website players can visit the exchange part and enter a huge archive of player-designed Championship courses for players to download and play.
 Further adding to its depth, golfers play in pairs and usually talk about their own interests.
 If players put the proper landmarks in the proper places, these stories may progress and have a happy ending, which also adds to players' course.
 There is also a 'sandbox' mode, which allows players to play the game with an infinite amount of money, so they can hone their designing skills.

 SimGolf calculates the skill rating of your course.
 There are three skills all golfers either have or don't have: length, accuracy, and imagination.
 Length is the ability to hit the ball a long way, accuracy the ability to hit the ball straight, and imagination is the ability to "shape" shots the way you want to and put spin on the ball.
 The skill rating of a hole is determined by the average score of people with each skill compared to the average score of people without each skill.
-For example, if the average score of people with length is 4, and without length is 4.5, you have a length rating of 4.25.
+For example, if the average score of people with all three skills is 4, and without length is 4.5, you have a length rating of 0.5.
 The skill rating of your hole is the rating in all three categories added together, and the skill rating of your course is the ratings of all your holes added together.